 BCAA supplements are a popular supplement with bodybuilders for a reason.
 Packed with branched chain amino acids like leucine, valine, and isoleucine, these supplements are proven to stimulate protein synthesis, which leads to increased muscle protein synthesis and big lean muscle gains.
 Studies show BCAAs protect the muscles from damage during lifting sessions, enhance lean muscle gains, and yield more energy and endurance for long workouts.[viii]

+When you are on search of a best supplement for muscle growth then you need to inspect everything very carefully.
 All of these supplements will give you the energy and endurance you need to push through increasingly more challenging workouts and help you achieve major lean muscle gains in no time.

 - Burke, D. G. (2008).
 Effect of creatine supplementation and resistance-exercise training on muscle insulin-like growth factor in young adults.
 International Journal of Sports Nutrition and Exercise Metabolism, 18(4): 389-98.